 6) There will be a ninety-minute follow-up session with the therapists on the day following the second treatment session and 3 additional sessions at approximately weekly intervals.
+The WAI will be administered during the therapy follow-up session.
 There will be two additional sixty to ninety-minute follow-up therapy sessions at 3 months following the first MDMA or placebo session.